Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Dust off the wood and stain with whatever stain you like.
 I just brush on with a foam brush and wipe off excess with old cotton shirts.

-Once it’s dry it’s time to put it together.
-Make sure you have the bottom centered and there is enough room on end end to attach the other end pieces.
+Make sure you have the bottom centered and there is enough room on each end to attach the other end pieces.
 Apply wood glue to the bottom edges and hold it together for a bit.

-I added some knobs on mine that I got at a going out of business OSH for like a quarter!
 I wanted to display a burlap sign (click here for tutorial) so I also screwed in some hinges to hold it on.
 Just make sure all the burlap is the same length so they will each fit on hinges.
-Lay burlap on box to mark where to add hinges.
+Lay the burlap on the DIY wood box to mark where to add hinges.

 It’s not perfect, but it doesn’t need to be!!
 That’s what gives it that one of a kind character!
 Here are the burlap signs on (click here for tutorial).

-So many uses for this DIY wooden box!!
-Can’t wait to decorate it for the seasons!!!
-I searched around and made a roundup of some great ways to decorate with a DIY wooden box.
+I searched around and made a roundup of some great ways to decorate with a DIY wooden box including using it as a mason jar box holder.
 You can find the roundup by clicking here!

 I used my box to make this beautiful Easter decoration!
 Check out how I made this cross Easter decor here.